h0r0x/DominoSolver/README.md

 ![](Aspose.Words.8d93dda9-9b38-417b-b785-08f08a1029c4.003.png)

-<a name="_page5_x517.08_y299.96"></a>Figure 3: Further visual representation of possible secenaries for case 1.
+Figure 3: Further visual representation of possible secenaries for case 1.

-<a name="_page5_x544.50_y465.06"></a>In each scenario, for every pair of distinct vertical tiles (i and j), one of the described configurations must be satisfied, thus ensuring correct positioning that respects the rules of dominoes and gameplay restrictions.
+In each scenario, for every pair of distinct vertical tiles (i and j), one of the described configurations must be satisfied, thus ensuring correct positioning that respects the rules of dominoes and gameplay restrictions.

 **CASE 2: tiles i and j are both horizontal**